-You may have heard that there are scholarships out there "with your name on them" or "just waiting for you."
-Trouble is, you have to find them.
-Read on.
+You may have heard that there are scholarships out there "with your name on them."
+Trouble is, you have to go out and find them.
+Here's how.

-It is quite possible that you will get financial aid through the college you attend.
-This aid may include scholarships, grants, and other awards you don't have to repay.
+It is quite possible that you will get financial aid—including scholarships—from the college you attend.
 But how do you find college money on your own?

 The Best Scholarship Search: Fast, Fruitful, and Free